UST Lady Booters football: Seasons under Talavera and Bejemino

 The team had respectable finishes in their first two years, but had fallen to fifth and last in the standings in 1997.
-Former UST Golden Booter Gil Talavera was then appointed head coach in 1998.
-He guided UST to the Finals the following year in Season 62, but had to settle for a third-place finish in Season 63.
+Former UST Golden Booter Gil Talavera was then appointed head coach in 1998, however, he was unsuccessful in his first year of handling the team when they fell again to fifth place for the second straight year.
+It was a big turnaround for the Lady Booters the following year when he was able to steer UST to the Finals in Season 62.
 The Lady Booters reached the Finals again in Season 65 but fell short against La Salle for the second time, surrendering a wide margin of 1–5.
 Joyce Landagan scored the lone goal for the Lady Booters to prevent a shutout by the eventual champions.

 Talavera resigned at the end of Season 66 after another third-place finish by the Lady Booters and was replaced by his long-time assistant Jade Bejemino, who was also a former Lady Booter.
 Moving on from the team with the former coach were their leading scorers, Alelie Bonifacio who has used up her five-year playing eligibility; and Landagan who was left out of the roster due to academic deficiencies.

 In Bejemino's first year as coach, the team struggled in the first round with only a single win against two draws and a loss.
 That win came in their opening match of the season against Ateneo's Lady Blue Guards.
 Julie Ann Gerona scored a goal to add to two others made by rookie Dorelyn Mendaza for a 3–0 finish.
 They were able to catch up in the next round to duplicate Season 66's third-place finish with four wins against two draws and two losses.

 The Lady Booters made a return trip to the Finals in Season 68, but lost yet again to La Salle, 1–2.
 Mary Ignacio won the Rookie of the Year award for the season.

 With La Salle's suspension in Season 69 and having to contend with only three other teams, UST reached the Finals again but became unsuccessful yet again when they lost the title to FEU.
 They have had four attempts so far in claiming the championship and all of them have resulted to runner-up finishes.

 The following year gave the Lady Booters an auspicious start, having finally won the UNIGAMES and the Metro Manila Girls Football Association crowns in the offseason.
 The best finish that they got before in the MMGFA was third beginning in 2001, and they had back-to-back second-place finishes in the UNIGAMES in 2003 and 2004.
 They were also runners-up in the inaugural Ang Liga Filipina tournament in 2006.
 They ended their UAAP Season 70 campaign at third place with four wins against two draws and two losses.